 Brenda Lilly – TV producer/writer and creator of ABC Family Channel’s State of Grace

 The Department of Theatre and Dance regularly hosts visiting professionals from the entertainment industry to teach workshops and to share their talents and experiences with our students.
 During one academic year alone, the Department of Theatre hosted ten guest artists who conducted over 60 classes and workshops with our students!
 Workshops are offered each semester in such topics as:

 Artists in Residence

 Artists in Residence often spend 4-5 days with our students, but when our department collaborates with playwrights they come to campus once a semester for 1-2 years, working with students and faculty as the play(s) are developed.
 For example, John Cariani came to HPU at least 6 times over 3-4 years during our 2 collaborations with him (for Love/Sick and Cul-de-Sac).
 Students had the opportunity to develop a working relationship with him, and many have been able to work with him or connect after they graduated.
 Playwright Brandon Burk came for 3 semesters while working with our department on developing/writing his one-man play, INVENTION.

 We are proud to offer an exclusive and permanent relationship with the Chesapeake Shakespeare Company in Baltimore, Maryland where our students work during the summer.
 This partnership has been around since 2013, and over 10 of our students have been offered summer employment either as performers or in technical roles.
 Each spring Ian Gallanar, the founding artistic director, comes to our campus to interview and audition students.
-We offer a housing stipend of up to $1,500 to assist with costs for our students.
+We offer a housing stipend to assist with costs for our students.
 We are the only university that CSC has guaranteed positions for each year and this partnership has provided many opportunities for our students and alumni, such as: